Downsizing of Star Formation Measured from the Clustered Infrared Background Correlated with Quasars: Measurements and analysis

 The mean amplitude of the signal beyond 2$\times$FWHM of the PSF (r $\ga$ 0.3 Mpc) in each redshift bin is shown in Figure~\ref{ampvz} for each of the observed wavelength bands.
 The 350~$\mu$m data is plotted at the positions of the average redshift of the bin, while the 250~$\mu$m and 500~$\mu$m data are shifted slightly horizontally for clarity.
 The error bars reflect the propagated uncertainty of the mean surface brightness including the contribution from the covariance between radial bins (Section~\ref{covsec}).

 ``Null'' stacked thumbnails have been generated using a synthetic catalog drawn from random positions uniformly distributed over the sky coverage.
 The stacking method remains the same as for the quasar positions.
 A series of 100 null stacks are generated, each using a catalog of the same size as the mean number of quasars contained in each redshift bin.
 The null stacks are treated in the same manner as the data, and errors are determined by taking the standard deviation on the mean of the 100 null average flux densities in each radial bin.
 Figure~\ref{nullprofs} demonstrates the mean radial surface brightness profile of the 100 null stacks for each wavelength band with the standard deviation on the mean plotted as error bars.
 Note that the errors are correlated between bins.
 We observe a bias in the null stacks with amplitudes that are $\la 10\%$, $20\%$, and $50\%$ of the error on the correlation functions at 250~$\mu$m, 350~$\mu$m, and 500~$\mu$m, respectively.
 The source of these biases is unknown, but we find they are small enough not to affect our results.
-The average value of the null profiles is computed over the same extended radial region as the data ($\geq 2\times$ PSF FWHM) and this value is plotted as a solid band for each wavelength in Figure~\ref{ampvz}.
+The average values of the null profiles are computed over the same extended radial region as the data ($\geq 2\times$ PSF FWHM) and these values are plotted as solid, dashed, and dotted lines for each wavelength in Figure~\ref{ampvz}.
 We compute the $\chi^2$ values of the mean surface brightnesses of the data with respect to the mean null surface brightnesses.
 For each increasing wavelength band the respective $\chi^2$ values are 59, 76, and 112 with 10 degrees of freedom (one for each redshift bin) yielding p-values of 5e-9, 3e-12, and 2e-19.
-This indicates that the data are inconsistent with the null hyposthesis.
+This indicates that the data are inconsistent with the null hypothesis.
 We conclude that the amplitude of the surface brightness of the extended IR emission around quasars is significant beyond the signal produced by random large scale fluctuations.